 As an aspiring student of MOUAU, knowing the cut off mark of the university gives you an edge over other prospective students as yourself.
-For the 2025/2026 academic session, the university has used the Post UTME screening performance and O'level result to determine the departmental cut off mark.

-MOUAU Official Cut Off Mark 2025/2026 Academic Session
+MOUAU Official Cut Off Mark 2025/2026 Session

 Here is the entire cut off mark breakdown across all faculties and courses in the university.

-College of Agricultural Economics, Rural Sociology & Extension:
+College of Agricultural Economics, Rural Sociology & Extension

 COURSES